Save tax on your buy to lets – advice for married couples

 By doing this, more of the taxable income is shifted to the partner who pays the lowest rate of tax which can often result in a substantial saving on the overall combined tax bill of the family unit.

 For More Information on Tax Saving Solutions Contact THP Today

-At THP we have already done this successfully a good number of times and have now created a system together with a good number of template forms which we know will be accepted as valid by HMRC.
+At THP we have already helped a good number of couples with this and have now created a system together with a good number of template forms that we know will be accepted as valid by HMRC.